Betrayal Trauma Therapy in Canada

 • Attachment disruption — difficulty trusting and feeling safe in relationships afterward, sometimes for years.

 This is also why time alone rarely heals it.
 A broken bone left unset does not heal straight, and a betrayal left unprocessed tends to harden into hypervigilance, self-blame, and chronic anxiety rather than fading on its own.
+In attachment terms (Bowlby), your partner is typically your primary attachment figure — so this is an injury to the attachment system itself, and the more central they were to your sense of safety, the more disorienting the wound.
+That is why an attachment-informed approach like EFT is particularly well-suited to betrayal recovery: it treats the wound at the level where it actually lives.

 Book a free 15-minute consultation